cache-roaster/OpenComposer/docs/MANUAL_en.md

 - Enter text in "Filter" on the right of the header and press the Enter key to display only jobs whose "Script Name" or "Job Name" matches the text.
 - Click the "All", "Running", "Queued", or "Completed" radio button on the right of the header to display only jobs that correspond to that status.
-- To cancel a running job or a queued job, check the leftmost check box of the job and click "Cancel Job" above the table.
+- To delete a running job or a queued job, check the leftmost check box of the job and click "Delete Job" above the table.
-- To delete a completed job from the table, check the leftmost check box of the job and click "Delete Job" above the table.
+- To delete a completed job information from the table, check the leftmost check box of the job and click "Delete Info" above the table.
 - Click the "Job ID" link to view job details.
 - Click the "Application" link to go to the application page.
 If there is an icon next to it, clicking that icon will open the corresponding Open OnDemand application page.
 - Click the "Script Location" link will launch the Open OnDemand Home Directory application.
 If there is a terminal icon, clicking that icon will launch the Open OnDemand Terminal application.